Location: Hawaii, Guatemala

 You will assist in conducting nightly patrols of beach areas in search of nesting sea turtles, collection and burial of eggs in the hatchery and collection of research data.
 The turtle season can start from June to December with peak months of August and September for Olive Ridleys.
 Most nests begin in July with hatchlings arriving in August through to December.
 Due to the unpredictability of the turtles, we cannot guarantee turtle or hatchling numbers during this time.
 For the much scarcer leatherbacks (who unfortunately are going extinct in the Pacific) the nesting season is November to January.

 There are numerous other aspects of the sea turtle project in which you can become involved; including sea turtle research, caiman breeding, environmental education and community projects.
+Test

 Sea Turtle Conservation and Research

 During the nesting season you will be formed into patrols and spend nights walking the beach in search of nesting turtles.
 Once a turtle is found, you must wait until it has finished laying, collect the eggs and then bury them in our hatchery.
 Nests in hatcheries are marked and recorded in a log.

 Once the eggs begin hatching (mid-July to January), you will assist in releasing the hatchlings and excavating the nests to determine the hatchling success rate, which is usually over 90%.
 Hatchlings should be released at night or early or late in the day, as close to the time they hatch as possible.
 They should not be released during the heat of the day as there are more predators and the midday sun will dehydrate them.
 You will work and learn from our experienced staff.